Generally speaking, we believe that an evaluation and improvement of a water supply network must be carried out by following the following steps.

 - What a computer program can do, and what it cannot.

 - Problems commercial computer programs cannot solve and the research carried out at Politecnico di Milano: optimization, leak detection, sectorization.

 Prof Stefano Mambretti from the Politecnico di Milano, Italy, works in the field of Hydraulic engineering, as a researcher, designer and consultant in many countries in Europe, South America, Africa and Asia.
 He has acted as co-chairman of many WIT conferences and is the Editor-in-Chief of the International Journal of Sustainable Development and Planning.
 He is a member of the WIT Board of Directors.
 Stefano has numerous scientific publications and has written several books.

 His experience in water supply networks is related to optimization and water leakage reduction, both as a researcher and as a consultant for institutions and companies.
 He wrote the first papers demonstrating the possibility of optimization for the water supply network in Milano, which resulted in the managers calling for tenders for water supply system automation (value: 2.5 million of Euros).
 In this field he is also a consultant for FUNASA, the Agency of Brazilian Health Ministry, which manages investments in engineering systems for cities with up to 50,000 inhabitants.
 Stefano is also a consultant of the Pan-American Health Organization.

 Register your Interest

-Please email the Course Coordinator to register your interest in this course and give a recommendation for suitable dates in spring 2021.
+Please email the Course Coordinator to register your interest in this course and give a recommendation for suitable dates in 2022.